 The Foundation has a policy of appropriating for distribution a percentage each year of its endowment fund's average fair value over the prior sixteen quarters.
-That percentage was 4.5% for 2019 and 2018.
+That percentage was 4.75% and 4.50% for 2020 and 2019 respectively.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
 This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets held in perpetuity as well as to provide additional real growth through new gifts and investment return.